gilt/tech-blog/_posts/2017-07-24-large-scale-retro.md

 This all started with one of the project sub-teams reaching out with an inquiry: “Can you facilitate a retrospective for us?”
 That didn't sound like anything major.
 We've been advocating for and facilitating retrospectives on various occasions at HBC: regular Sprint retrospectives, process retrospectives, new hire onboarding retrospectives etc.

 Further digging into a list of participants revealed that this retro will be unlike any others.
 We were about to pull together a group of 60 people from HBC as well as from five different consulting companies(!)
 In spite of working on the same project for a long time, these people never had a chance to step back and reflect on how they could work together differently.
-Some of the other challenges we discovered:

-* Multiple locations and time zones,
-* full-time employees and consultants,
-* different level of agile experience,
-* limited travel budget etc.

 In order to make it successful, we needed to get a buy-in from the leadership team to bring the entire team (including consultants) into the retrospective.
 Our first intent was to bring everyone into the same space (physical and virtual) and facilitate a retrospective with [Open Space Technology](https://en.wikipedia.org/wiki/Open_Space_Technology).
 Initial response wasn’t promising: